boogie-org/corral/README.md

 Here is how you set up Corral.

-1. Build <Corral>\cba.sln.
+1. Build `cba.sln`.
 This solution includes the necessary Boogie projects; there is no longer a separate step to build Boogie.
 2. Running Corral requires z3.
-We have tested Corral against z3 version 4.1; download and copy z3.exe in <Corral>\bin\debug folder.
+We have tested Corral against z3 version 4.1; download and copy z3.exe in `bin\debug` folder, alongside the `corral.exe` executable.
 3. Corral takes a Boogie program as input.
-There are regressions provided in <Corral>\test\regressions folder.
-Go to this folder and run "perl check.pl" to run all the regressions.
-You can run an individual test, for instance, as follows: go to <Corral>\test\regressions and do: "..\..\bin\debug\corral.exe 001\001.bpl /flags:001\config".
-The flag "/flags:filename" instructs corral to read its flags from the file "filename".
+There are regressions provided in `test\regressions` folder.
+Go to this folder and run `perl check.pl` to run all the regressions.
+You can run an individual test, for instance, as follows: go to `test\regressions` and do: `..\..\bin\debug\corral.exe 001\001.bpl /flags:001\config`.
+The flag `/flags:filename` instructs corral to read its flags from the file `filename`.

 ## Building and Running Corral on Linux using Mono